 Our environment has been designed to encourage children to self-select their own activities and develop their self confidence.
 The planning is designed around children’s interests and children are encouraged to express their preferences.

 Children have the opportunity to develop their physical skills in the nursery room and the outdoor learning environment.
 Low level baskets and easily accessible toys are available for the children.
 These ensure that the children consolidate any new learning experience.
-Motor skills are refined through block building, puzzles and artwork, which are available indoors for the children.
+Motor skills are refined through block building, puzzles and artwork, which are available indoors for the children as well as a physical gym where they can learn to climb the stairs and go down the slide!
 The support provided ensures that a strong base is set for mark making and early writing experiences.

 Our outdoor learning environment promote the development of the children’s large motor skills such as walking, running, balancing, and climbing.
 The outdoor learning environment is designed for the children to learn in the seven areas of the curriculum outside as well as inside.
 Our teachers ensure that there are challenging activities for the children outside that will stretch them and encourage them to challenge themselves.